cloudflare/cloudflare-docs-engine/src/content/learning/getting-started.md

 <p><Link to="https://dash.cloudflare.com/sign-up/workers" className="Button Button-is-docs-primary">Sign up</Link></p>

-The signup process will guide you through choosing a workers.dev subdomain and veryifying your email address, both of which are required to publish.
+The signup process will guide you through choosing a workers.dev subdomain and verifying your email address, both of which are required to publish.

 --------------------------------